Skip to content

 During menopause, what you eat can significantly impact how you feel and move through this transitional period.
 As estrogen levels dip, inflammation can increase, which can exacerbate menopause symptoms including brain fog, joint pain, and hot flashes, particularly for women over 50.

 The right diet can significantly impact your menopause journey.
-By steering clear of certain foods, you can improve your overall well-being and alleviate common discomforts associated with this life stage.
+By steering clear of certain foods, you can improve your overall well-being, keep cellulite at bay and alleviate common discomforts associated with this life stage.

 Here’s the low down on what foods to avoid to feel great, improve your health, and reduce menopause symptoms.